Untitled Document

 The Blue Haven

-The Blue Haven is a formal and quite type of pub that appeals to a more mature crowd.
-The premises is located at the end of Ballyroan Road beside Butterfield Avenue.
+The Blue Haven is the type of pub when you walk in everybody glances over to see who it is!
+A formal and quiet type of pub, the Blue Haven appeals to a more mature crowd.
+The premises are located at the end of Ballyroan Road beside Butterfield Avenue.

 The Eden

 The Eden, one of the highest pubs in Rathfarnham, is situated right beside Marley Park.
-The beer garden is one of its favorite attractions because of the wide open spaces and elevated view of Dublin.
-A popular hot spot during the Marlay Park Concerts.
+The Eden is the place to have a pint before the Marlay Park concerts during the summer time.